 Top Avocado Producing Countries

-Other significant avocado producing countries are Peru and Indonesia.
+Other significant avocado producing countries include Peru, Colombia and Indonesia.